NixOS/rfcs/rfcs/0098-community-team.md

 The Nix community recognizes that its members come from many walks of life, and that it is natural for us to disagree on some things.
 Nonetheless, we are all committed to certain values, to allow us to work together and build awesome technologies.

 Community members are expected to follow these values in their interactions in all official Nix social spaces, including websites, chat rooms, bug threads, and conferences.
-We have a community team who will set and enforce social norms, to make that easier for everyone. faCommunity members are expected to follow the community team's requests.
+We have a community team who will set and enforce social norms, to make that easier for everyone.
+Community members are expected to follow the community team's requests.

 If you have opinions on the community team's work, get involved!
 It's a rotating team, and we want to develop the leadership potential in all community members.